labex-labs/open-source-labs/django/lab-03-creating-the-public-interface-views/step7.md

 ![Alt text](./assets/20230908-09-58-22-qkl9l0DT.png)

-When you're comfortable with writing views, read step 4 of this tutorial to learn the basics about form processing and generic views.
+When you're comfortable with writing views, read **Form Processing and Cutting Down Our Code** to learn the basics about form processing and generic views.